 The Tennessee Department of Labor and Workforce Development has a helpful employer handbook available here.
 It covers topics such as what to do if you have employees in more than one state, how your rate is calculated, and which types of employee wages are taxable.

 Other Tennessee payroll rules

-In 20221, Tennessee has no state minimum wage law.
+Minimum wage: In 2022, Tennessee has no state minimum wage law.
 Instead, it follows the US Fair Labor Standard Act requiring employers to pay a minimum of $7.25 per hour.